foliant-docs/foliant/docs/src/installation.md

 Installing Foliant to your system can be split into three stages: installing Python with your system's package manager, installing Foliant with pip, and optionally installing Pandoc and TeXLive bundle.
 Below you'll find the instructions for three popular platforms: macOS, Windows, and Ubuntu.

-Alternatively, you can avoid installing Foliant and its dependencies on your system by using Docker and the [official Foliant Docker images](https://hub.docker.com/r/foliant/foliant/).
-If that's the path you want to follow, [skip straight to the Docker instructions](<macro pandoc="#docker" mkdocs="docker.md">ref</macro>).
+Alternatively, you can avoid installing Foliant and its dependencies on your system by using [Docker and Docker Compose](#docker).

 ## macOS